-Lords examines Extradition (Provisional Arrest) Bill
+Lords examines Extradition (Provisional Arrest) Bill at third reading

 - the period within which a person must be brought before a judge

 - requirements before adding, varying or removing a reference to a territory.

 The committee stage of this bill took place in Grand Committee, away from the chamber.
 In Grand Committee, any member can take part and decisions on amendments (changes) can be made but no votes can take place.

 Members discussed a range of topics, including:

 - reporting on the reliability of Interpol Red Notices as a basis of arrest